PatrickGreen93/Heartbeat/README.md

 [![R-CMD-check](https://github.com/patrickgreen93/Heartbeat/workflows/R-CMD-check/badge.svg)](https://github.com/patrickgreen93/Heartbeat/actions)
 <!-- badges: end -->

-The goal of the Heartbeat package is to provide users with a fast and easy method of conducting Heartbeat Analysis on Numeric Likert data with a single function.
+The goal of the this package is to provide users with a fast and easy method of conducting Heartbeat Analysis on Numeric Likert data with a single function.
 Heartbeat Analysis itself is a method of gauging sentiment of respondents at the item level by using within-group methods to highlight when an individual’s response is significantly higher or lower than their own typical baseline.
 The analysis was developed and